mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 1. Performant
 1. Hackable

-#### First try: Lenkeng HDMI over IP extender
+### First try: Lenkeng HDMI over IP extender

 My first attempt was to use the [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI).
-Daniel Kucera did an excellent job [reverse engineering](https://blog.danman.eu/new-version-of-lenkeng-hdmi-over-ip-extender-lkv373a/) this device and even [contributed a patch](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) to allow ffmpeg to capture output from this device.
+Daniel Kučera (aka [danman](https://blog.danman.eu/)) did an excellent job [reverse engineering](https://blog.danman.eu/new-version-of-lenkeng-hdmi-over-ip-extender-lkv373a/) this device and even [contributed a patch](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) to allow ffmpeg to capture output from this device.
 It was available from Chinese merchants on eBay for around $40, so it seemed like my best option.

 {{<img src="lkv373a.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI) was my first attempt at HDMI video capture." maxWidth="600px">}}

 I received the LKV373A within a few weeks and quickly realized that it was tough to build a solution on top of a device designed for a different purpose.
 The LKV373A is supposed to be sort of an HDMI extension cord over your network.
-It pairs with a custom receiver, which translates the stream back to HDMI.
-Kucera found ways to intercept the video stream, but bending the device to perform against its intended purpose adds complexity to every stage of the process.
+It pairs with a custom receiver, which translates the stream back to HDMI. danman found ways to intercept the video stream, but bending the device to perform against its intended purpose adds complexity to every stage of the process.

 The other big drawback was that the LKV373A outputs its data through UDP multicast.
-That means that every device on your network receives an HD video stream while the LKV373A is running.
-Kucera found a way to switch it to unicast, but it involves flashing the device with mystery firmware from a shared Google Drive folder (legality TBD).
+That means that every device on your network receives an HD video stream while the LKV373A is running. danman found a way to switch it to unicast, but it involves flashing the device with mystery firmware from a shared Google Drive folder (legality TBD).
 I considered avoiding the unicast issue altogether by just connecting the LKV373A directly to the Pi's Ethernet port, but that would occupy the Pi's only Ethernet port.

-#### Capturing video with the LKV373A
+### Capturing video with the LKV373A

-I was able to capture video, but it was flaky.

-It broadcasts to UDP on at URL `udp://239.255.42.42:5004`.
-Kucera was able to play the stream directly with VLC, a popular video player, but that didn't work for me.
-I was able to do it with ffplay, an open source video player:
+Capturing video from the LKV373A was tricky because its video stream broke most video players. danman discovered that it broadcast null frames, which tripped up some video players.
+He contributed a patch to ffmpeg to handle it, so I was able to play the video with ffplay, the video player that comes bundled with ffmpeg:

 ```bash
 ffplay -i udp://239.255.42.42:5004